Halfway Houses in Bellingham, WA

 West Sound Treatment Center Poulsbo - 70.3 miles from Bellingham, WA

-West Sound Treatment Center Poulsbo is a sober living house in Poulsbo, Washington, 98370 zip code.
+West Sound Treatment Center Poulsbo is a halfway house in Poulsbo, WA, 98370 zip code.

 Address: 19351 8th Avenue NE, Suite 204, Poulsbo, WA 98370 in Kitsap County